VlrRbn/DevOps/Day5/day5_en.md

 ### System status and timers

-`systemctl list-timers --all | head -5` — lists all systemd timers (active/inactive) with next/last run. `head -5` trims to first 5 lines.
+`systemctl list-timers --all | head -n 5` — lists all systemd timers (active/inactive) with next/last run. `head -n 5` trims to first 5 lines.

 **When to use:**